 Location: Block 211/29 UK North Sea

 ODE undertook a Decommissioning Study for Shell’s Brent Delta oil field.
-This was performed at the feasibility level to allow selection of preferred options to be studied in greater detail in future Conceptual Level studies if requested at a future date.
+This was performed at the feasibility level to allow for a selection of preferred options to be studied in greater detail in future Conceptual Level studies.

 ODE’s scope included the following: